Karbala stampede

 The Karbala stampede occurred on 10 September 2019, 31 people were killed and approximately 100 more were injured in a crowd crush during Ashura processions in Karbala, Iraq.
 There are conflicting accounts of what caused the crush, one claimed that a walkway collapsed, leading the crowd to panic.
 Another account stated that one person tripped and fell among the runners and others fell over him.

 Background

-Ashura is an important holiday in the Islamic calendar, marking the death of Husayn ibn Ali (Imam Hussein), a grandson of prophet Muhammad.
+Ashura is an important holiday in the Islamic calendar, marking the death of Husayn ibn Ali (Imam Hussein), a grandson of Muhammad.
 He was killed in 680 AD in the Battle of Karbala which became a central event to Shia Islam.
 Since then, the first ten days of Muharram, the first month of the Islamic calendar, are a national holiday in Shia Islamic countries, with the tenth day culminating in Ashura.

 The Ashura day of mourning in Karbala was the target of a terrorist attack in 2004, when simultaneous bombings in Karbala and Najaf killed 134 people.
 A 2005 stampede had occurred in Baghdad during a similar event, caused by word that the event might be subject to a terrorist bombing.
 More recently, several attacks on Ashura processions have been perpetrated by Sunni extremists.